Barbara Schett: 1999–2005

 2003 – Apart from reaching the Madrid semifinal (first in more than two years), Gold Coast quarterfinal and Roland Garros 3rd round, she did not win consecutive matches all season.
 In doubles she won Paris (indoors, with Schnyder) and reached the Hobart final (with Wartusch).
 At the French Open, she suffered a 6–0, 6–0 defeat to defending champion Serena Williams.

-2004 – As world No. 77 at Indian Wells, defeated world No. 13, Paola Suárez 6–3, 6–4 (first top-20 win in nearly 18 months) en route to the 4th round but lost to No. 20, C. Martinez.
+2004 – As world No. 77 at Indian Wells, defeated world No. 13 Paola Suárez 6–3, 6–4 (first top-20 win in nearly 18 months) en route to the 4th round but lost to No. 20, C. Martinez.
 Quarterfinalist at Estoril and s'Hertogenbosch but failed to qualify at three Tour events.
 In doubles, she won titles at Paris [Indoors] (defended with Schnyder), Budapest (with Mandula) and Stockholm – her tenth career doubles title (with Molik).
 Also a finalist at Hobart (with Callens), and semi-finalist at 's-Hertogenbosch, Los Angeles, US Open (all with Schnyder) and Linz (with Wartusch).
 Member of the Austrian Fed Cup team that upset US team 4–1 in the quarterfinals to reach second semifinal in three years (second upset over the US in as many years.
 She handed Martina Navratilova her first Fed Cup loss after 30 singles/doubles victories dating back to 1975).
-Schett announced plans in October to retire following the 2005 Australian Open.
+Schett announced in October plans to retire following the 2005 Australian Open.

 2005 – Played final professional event at Australian Open, picking up last victory with defeat of wildcard Welford in the first round.
 Fell to No. 26 seed Daniela Hantuchová, 4–6, 0–6 in the second round in her last professional singles match.

 Career achievements

-Barbara Schett won a total of 13 WTA tournaments, three in the singles category and ten in the doubles.
+Barbara Schett won a total of 13 WTA Tour tournaments, three in the singles category and ten in doubles.
 She has also won one ITF tournament.
-In 1999 she qualified for the season ending WTA Tour Championships reaching the quarterfinals and was named TENNIS Magazine's Most Improved Player.
+In 1999, she qualified for the season ending WTA Tour Championships reaching the quarterfinals and was named the Most Improved Player by TENNIS Magazine.